Romancing SaGa 3 and Scarlet Grace are coming to the West

-Square Enix announced that Romancing SaGa 3 is coming to the West for the first time during its Electronic Entertainment Expo event in Los Angeles.
+Square Enix announced that Romancing SaGa 3 is coming to the West for the first time during its Electronic Entertainment Expo event tonight in Los Angeles.

 Romancing SaGa 3 is coming to PlayStation 4, Xbox One, Switch, Vita (!), PC, and mobile.